VinayakFia/Obsidian/COMP3161/Assignment 0 - Vinayak Fialok.md

 $$\frac{\Gamma \vdash b_1 \text{ ok} \ \ \ \ \ \Gamma \vdash b_2 \text{ ok}}{\Gamma \vdash \text{And } b_1 \ b_2 \text{ ok}}$$
 $$\frac{}{\Gamma \vdash \text{True ok}}, \frac{}{\Gamma \vdash \text{False ok}}$$

 If the same string is used to denote both a function name and a variable in the same scope, this is accepted by my scope judgement.
+I have made this decision as the compiler may judge the

 If the same string is used to denote another function name or variable as previously declared, this is also accepted by my scope judgement.